arosenkranz/scenarios/ui-component-docs/step2.md

     &#x60;}
 </pre>

-With this, we check if `props.disabled` exists and if it does, we render styles that let the user know that the button is unable to be selected.
+With this, we check if the `disabled` prop exists and if it does, we render styles that let the user know that the button is unable to be selected.

 Let's see how these different variations look!